 Hilda Avenue, Tottington, Bury, Lancs.

-Born Parkhills, Fishpool, Bury, Lancashire on 5th May 1897.
+Born Parkhills, Fishpool, Bury, Lancashire on the 5th May 1897.
 His parents were George Henry and Mary.
 Educated at Parkhills United Methodist Church School.
 St, Chadís and Bury Technical School.
 He was an apprentice fitter engineer at Ashworth & Parker of Elton, Bury and later another Bury firm J. H. Riley.
-George enlisted 18th April 1915, in 5th King's Royal Rifle Corps, falsely giving his age as 19 years and one month, although he was actually only 17 years and 11 months.
-He then went absent from 7.30p.m. on 2nd July until 8.10a.m. on 5th July 1915 and for this he was fined seven days pay.
-Eventually George transferred to the 2nd Battalion on posting to France 27th July 1915.
-He was later confined to barracks for three days on 19th September 1915, for having a dirty sword (bayonet) whilst on guard mount parade.
+George enlisted on the 18th April, 1915 in the 5th Kings Royal Rifle Corps, falsely giving his age at 19 years and one month, although he was actually only 17 years and 11 months.
+He then went absent from 07.30pm on the 2nd July 1915 until 08.10am on the 5th July 1915 and for this he was fined seven days pay.
+Eventually George transferred to the 2nd Battalion on posting to France on the 27th July 1915.
+He was later confined to barracks for three days on the 19th September 1915, for having a dirty sword (bayonet) whilst on guard mount parade.

-George Peachment won his VC near Hulluch, France on 25th September 1915, and his citation appeared in The London Gazette of 18th November 1915.
-He was killed in action at Hulluch, France on 25th September 1915 during the action for which he won his medal and is commemorated on the Loos Memorial.
-George was unmarried and the VC was presented to his mother, by the King at Buckingham Palace on 29th November 1916.
+George Peachment won his VC near Hulluch, France on the 25th September 1915, and his citation appeared in The London Gazette of the 18th November 1915.
+He was killed in action at Hulluch, France on the 25th September 1915 during the action for which he won his medal and is commemorated on the Loos Memorial.
+George was unmarried when the V.C. was presented to his mother, by the king at Buckingham Palace on the 29th November 1916.

 The officer saved by George Peachment in the action which would win him his award, was Captain Guy Rattray Dubs.
-He was born in 1890 and commissioned in the K.R.R.C on 15th July 1910. he became a temporary Captain on 10th September 1914 and Captain 9th November 1915.
-Later awarded the Military Cross and French Croix de Guerre.
-He was Brigade Major of 140th Infantry Brigade from July 1917 to May 1918.
-He was promoted Brevet Major 3rd June 1918, and attended Staff College in 1926, Promoted Major 21st October 1928 and retired from the Army about 1930.
+He was born in 1890 and commissioned in the K.R.R.C. on the 15th July 1910.
+He became a temporary Captain on the 10th September 1914 and Captain on the 9th November 1915.
+He later was awarded the Military Cross and French Croix de Guerre.
+He was Brigade Major of the 140th Infantry Brigade from July 1917 to May 1918.
+He was promoted Brevet Major on the 3rd June 1918 and in 1926 attended Staff College.
+He was promoted to Major on the 21st October 1928 and retired from the army about 1930.